amitSharma7741/Random_data99/Readme.md

-## Steps to host your Telegram bot
+## Steps to create your Telegram bot

  ### 1. Enter [@Botfather](https://t.me/botfather) in the search tab and choose this bot.